Firestorm-01/honey-canary/README.md

-# Honey-Canary — Story & System Description
+# Honey-Canary
+⚠️Entire project needs to be tested before usage.This is a prototype.
 ## The Idea

 Imagine a security team protecting a company network.
 Instead of guarding only real secrets, they also place fake bait: